glayzzle/glayzzle/README.md

 Project Status :
 ================

-Actually the project is a Prof Of Concept, and does not run yet.
+Actually the project is a Prof Of Concept, and does not run over all PHP syntax.
+Take a look at test folder for supported syntaxes.

 Here's the todo list :